Duncan-Haywood/affirmations_chatbot/README.md

 The chatbot_therapist.txt file is the running code at this point.
 This is the only file needed and all the other files at this point are stored data.

+If you wish to use this, the simplest approach is to download the documents into a folder in Google CoLab and to run the chatbot through the run button.
+There should be plenty of tutorials and some online methods to run these through other means

+If you upload your files to this repository, they will be public.

 Any questions you feel you would like to be asked on a given day, please add these to the relevant questions file or to create a .txt or json file with questions personally for you.
-If you wish to use this, the simplest approach is to download the documents into a folder and to run the chatbot through a python command line or for example Jupyter.
-There should be plenty of tutorials and some online methods to run these; I believe Google has an online program that should be able to run python.
-If you upload your files to this repository, they will be public.

 When you are done with each session, I would appreciate you uploading your files again to this repository; This is not necessary if there is information you wish to keep private.
-This uploading helps me build a database of possible questions and peoples answers to the questions; when I start improving this program to understand answers (using AI), these will help train the program to understand what sort of answer will create the best experience for you and others.
+This uploading helps me build a database of possible questions and peoples answers to the questions; when I start improving this program to understand answers (using AI), these will help train the program to understand what sort of responses will create the best experience for you and others.
 I appreciate your help, and I hope this adds some value to your day.
 Much love, Duncan.

 --------